Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Introduction

 \section{Introduction}

-The functional organization of the brain is highly individualized, both in terms of the spatial configuration \citep{gordon2017precision} and temporal dynamics \citep{finn2015functional} of functional brain networks.
-Individual features of functional topography have been shown to be predictive of various phenotypes, as well as disease severity \citep{bijsterbosch2018relationship, kong2019spatial, bijsterbosch2019relationship, li2022atlas}.
-Therefore, functional topography is a potentially valuable source of imaging-based biomarkers for disease diagnosis and treatment efficacy.
+The functional organization of the brain is highly individualized, both in terms of the spatial configuration \citep{gordon2017individual, braga2017parallel, cui2020individual} and temporal dynamics \citep{finn2015functional} of functional brain networks.
+Individual features of functional network topography have been shown to be predictive of a range of individual characteristics and conditions including cognition, disease severity, psychopathology, socio-economic status, and neurodevelopment \citep{bijsterbosch2018relationship, kong2019spatial, bijsterbosch2019relationship, cui2022linking, li2022atlas, keller2023personalized, lynch2024frontostriatal, butler2025sex, pang2026personalized, herzberg2024elabeses, zhao2024sestopography}.
+Thus, functional network topography is a potentially valuable source of information derived from neuroimaging data for the assessment of disease progression and evaluating the mechanisms underlying treatment efficacy.

-Extracting functional topography accurately at the individual level has historically relied on collecting hours of resting-state functional magnetic resonance imaging (fMRI) on individuals \citep{braga2017parallel, gordon2017precision, xue2021detailed}.
-These ``precision neuroimaging'' studies have been crucial in establishing the existence of individual differences in spatial topography.
-However, translational goals, such as the use of functional topography and connectivity features in biomarkers and for personalized treatment, are contingent upon being able to extract these features accurately using moderate amounts of data feasible to collect in clinical settings.
+Extracting functional topography accurately at the individual level has historically relied on collecting hours of resting-state functional magnetic resonance imaging (fMRI) from each participant \citep{braga2017parallel, gordon2017precision, xue2021detailed}.
+These precision neuroimaging studies have been crucial in revealing the existence, nature, and extent of individual differences in functional topography.
+However, translational goals, including using functional topography and connectivity features as biomarkers and for personalized treatment, depend on extracting these features accurately from moderate amounts of data feasible to collect in clinical settings.